-During the financial year 2022, the Lead Independent Director acted as a coordinator between the independent directors and the Chairman of the Board, through meetings and briefings.
-Ten meetings were organised (including four during 2023) attended by the independent Directors in the absence of other Directors.
+During the financial year 2023, the Lead Independent Director acted as a coordinator between the independent directors and the Chairman of the Board, through meetings and briefings.
+Eight meetings were organized, attended by the independent Directors in the absence of other Directors.
 The meetings focused on governance, corporate structure and extraordinary transactions.